john-rizzo/marteq-adobe-analytics-nodejs-integration-/README.md

 ![Adobe Analytics File Submit Response](https://i.imgur.com/mZcX3bi.png "Adobe Analytics File Submit Response")

+## API Limirations and Filters
 - Maximum number of records returned is 500.
 - You can modify data using following parameters `page`, `limit`, `from_date` in 'YYYY-MM-DD' format, `to_date`

 ## Customization of code for additional data

 - You can modify helper files Marteq.js and AdobeAnalytics.js for additional changes as per your needs

+## For Non Adobe Users

+- You can view the code under helpers/Marteq.js and find function `getCustomerBrowsingData`.
+This functions gets the default set of records and returns via Promise.
+You can use it wheverever and however you want.